lavint/FinTech-Python/sql/README.md

 # Looking for Suspicious Transactions

-## Background

-Apply your SQL skills to analyze historical credit card transactions and consumption patterns in order to identify possible fraudulent transactions.
+Analyze historical credit card transactions and consumption patterns in order to identify possible fraudulent transactions.

-You are asked to accomplish three main tasks:

 1. [Data Modeling](#Data-Modeling):
 Define a database model to store the credit card transactions data and create a new PostgreSQL database using your model.